The Abduction of Figaro: Act 3

 On a tropical island, there's a ballet which has nothing to do with the story.
 The four men enter, believing they're in an enchanted forest or perhaps dreaming, but Pecadillo decides they're simply lost ("A magic forest").
 Schlepporello still wants to sing, but Giovanni harshly reminds him he's not allowed to.

 The group meets Papa Geno and Mama Geno, a pair of poverty-stricken swineherds ("I am a swineherd").
 They explain that they've been living on the island ever since they were in a shipwreck.
 Captain Kadd arrives, still with Figaro's bed.
 Kadd recognizes Papa Geno as his former ship's cook and receives a map from him.
 The directions lead to the bed, where everyone discovers that Figaro is missing.
 Where he was lying, though, is the Maltese Falcon.
 That's why Figaro's back was hurting; the treasure was in the bed the whole time.

 Kadd discovers that the hollow statuette, which is supposed to contain the treasure, is empty and halts the performance midway through the opera's finale (Finale, part 1).
 He argues with the opera company's manager, who wants Kadd to go on and simply pretend that the treasure is there (despite the entire audience now knowing the truth), but Kadd insists the production is supposed to be fully staged.
 Schlepporello, now breaking character, reveals he has intentionally hidden the treasure and that he'll return it on the condition that he is allowed to sing, suggesting an aria of Donald Giovanni's that was "cut" from the second act during rehearsals.
 The manager gives in ("Why, oh why").

 After an underwhelming vocal performance and tap dance, Schlepporello produces the treasure, and the finale concludes with Kadd celebrating his newly acquired wealth.
-An offstage narrator briefly summarizes the later life of the main characters, such as Giovanni dying of "unnatural causes" and Figaro moving to Paris to start a newspaper (Finale, part 2).
+An offstage narrator briefly summarizes the later lives of the main characters, such as Giovanni dying of "unnatural causes" and Figaro moving to Paris to start a newspaper (Finale, part 2).